Chapter 9:

 “It could be a situation with the nixies, maybe there’s some kind of outside force affecting things.”
 Rune’s brow was furrowed in a way Midori could not help but find cute.
 “If that is the case things could get really dangerous, I barely beat that hag.
 It might be smarter if you head toward the capital, you could probably find your friends faster that way.”

-The idea was definitely tempting as the knot of anxiety for her friends was still tight in her gut.
-She worried what might have happened to them given how inhospitable this world had been to her on the outset, without Rune she would have died and so she hoped they had found their own allies to rely on.
+The idea was definitely tempting as the worry for her friends still chewed at her gut.
+She wondered what might have happened to them given how inhospitable this world had been to her on the outset, without Rune she would have died and so she hoped they had hopefully found allies of their own to rely on.

 “Rune… you, Gilya, and honestly the entire village has been extremely welcoming to an outsider like me.
-I mean obviously I don’t want to die, but I just couldn’t live with myself if I left now.
+I mean obviously I don’t want to die, but I don't think I could live with myself if I left now.
 Not sure how much help I’ll even be but I’ll do all I can.”

-He looked at her with shock before swapping it for a bright smile.
+He looked at her with shock for only a moment before swapping it for a warm smile.

 “You have a warrior’s heart, Midori.
 It would be my honour to fight and die beside you.”